 While the number of children and families we can help represents only the tip of the iceberg ...
 WE ARE OBLIGATED TO HELP THEM!
 The ultimate responsibility belongs to society; it must provide a new ordering of priorities WITH HUMAN BEINGS AND THEIR WELFARE AT THE TOP OF THE LIST.

-SS6~3 17 NOTES

-stood by DPW? and emotional? child? you take? should you do?

-1. What is the definition of "neglect" as it is under-

-2. What kinds of lack of attention come under physical neglect?
-What kinds under emotional neglect?

-3. How does "neglect" relate to "abuse"?

-4. What other kinds of neglect are there besides physical

-5. Name five "rights" of children.

-6. From what factors may community neglect result?

-7: What are some of the causes of neglect in families?

-8. What are some examples of nutritional neglect?

-9: What is considered an "adequate diet"?

-10. What are some physical characteristics of the malnourished

-11. If a child appears severely malnourished, what step should

-12. What is marasmus?
-How does it relate to child neglect?

-13. What are some overt signs of neglect of personal hygiene?

-14. What are some indications of neglect of medical care?

-15. If a child is in need of medical attention, and parents refuse to obtain it because of religious beliefs, what

-16. With regard to educational neglect, what does the Texas Family Code cite as one basis for termination of the parent-child relationship?

-17. Name some emotional-neglect situations which can cause personality disorders in a child.
+SS6-3 18 Notes

+- What is the definition of "neglect" as it is understood by DPW? - 2.
+What kinds of lack of attention come under physical neglect?
+What kinds under emotional neglect? - 3.
+How does "neglect" relate to "abuse"? - 4.
+What other kinds of neglect are there besides physical and emotional? - 5.
+Name five "rights" of children. - 6.
+From what factors may community neglect result? - 7.
+What are some of the causes of neglect in families? - 8.
+What are some examples of nutritional neglect? - 9.
+What is considered an "adequate diet"? - 10.
+What are some physical characteristics of the malnourished child? - 11.
+If a child appears severely malnourished, what step should you take? - 12.
+What is marasmus?
+How does it relate to child neglect? - 13.
+What are some overt signs of neglect of personal hygiene? - 14.
+What are some indications of neglect of medical care? - 15.
+If a child is in need of medical attention, and parents refuse to obtain it because of religious beliefs, what should you do? - 16.
+With regard to educational neglect, what does the Texas Family Code cite as one basis for termination of the parent-child relationship? - 17.
+Name some emotional-neglect situations which can cause personality disorders in a child.